An unexpected key to financial literacy

 Charitable giving can be an effective pathway to develop some pretty high-level money management skills.

-Quick sidenote: It can be helpful to talk to your advisor to learn even more about how you can optimize your charitable giving and enhance your financial literacy.
+Quick side note: It can be helpful to talk to your advisor to learn even more about how you can optimize your charitable giving and enhance your financial literacy.
 We can work directly with financial advisors to support your giving and with all the details from beginning to end of each donation.

 Here are 5 ways that thinking charity can expand your financial knowledge.